AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-45071-default-source-added-to-product-during-import.md

 title: 'ACSD-45071: default source is added to product during import'
 description: The ACSD-45071 patch solves the issue where the default source is added to the product during import.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.21 is installed.
 The patch ID is ACSD-45071.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.
 ---
-# ACSD-45071: Default source is added to the product during import
+# ACSD-45071: default source is added to the product during import

 The ACSD-45071 patch solves the issue where the default source is added to the product during import.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.21 is installed.
 The patch ID is ACSD-45071.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.